The Challenge: Finding Digital Gold in Cooking Content

 "It was so simple to get help when I was stuck making the risotto."— Eric

-Three sprints in, our user research revealed a problem I hadn’t anticipated.
-Two-way video proved too big a hurdle to clear.
-It was costly to develop both in working cost and performance, would hinder scale since early testing showed massive network and quality issues at 15 participants, and people didn’t like it.
+In addition, user research revealed a problem I hadn’t anticipated; people didn’t like having their camera on.
 Despite positive feedback about the content, people hated being on camera.
 User feedback consistently rated it negatively on our product experience NPS, with qualitative feedback describing it as “too invasive.”
 People didn’t want strangers seeing “their messy kitchen.”

 Scaling Through Content Creators